ryanfrayser/udc-evaluate-news-project/README.md

 This project utilizes NPM for package management, webpack for compiling,  and a backend Express/Node app for making the API Call.

 ### To Start
+Install neccessary dependencies:
-`npm install` to install neccessary dependencies.
+`npm install`

-To start Express server simply run
+To start Express server:
 `npm start`

-To build a production ready project that creates the distribution folder run:
+To build a production ready project that creates the distribution folder:
 `npm run build-prod`

+Nodemon is used for hot server reolad on the nodejs server.

 ### Development

 To run a hot-reload project using webpack integrated dev server, run:
 `npm run build-dev`

-- the project will be hosted on ** http://localhost:3030 **
+- the development project will be hosted on ** http://localhost:3030 **

 ## Testing Using Jest

 ## Credit